-After the election, Sophia for Council receives the CFB's request for documents required to conduct the Draft Audit.
-Her response is due in 30 days, on January 2, 2018.
+After Disclosure Statement #16, Sophia for Council receives the CFB's request for documents required to conduct the Draft Audit.
+Her response is due in 30 days, on March 15, 2022.
 The treasurer will be out of town for the holidays, so the campaign asks for a 30-day extension and the CFB grants it.
-The campaign submits the required documentation by the new deadline of February 2, 2018, and the deadline for completion of each subsequent stage of the audit process is tolled 30 days to account for the 30-day extension the campaign was granted.
+The campaign submits the required documentation by the new deadline of April 15, 2022, and the deadline for completion of each subsequent stage of the audit process is tolled 30 days to account for the 30-day extension the campaign was granted.

-Please note that if your audit raises issues of serious violations-such as campaign-related fraud, other potential criminal activity, activity that may result in a breach of certification, or potential significant violations of the spending limit-the deadlines described above do not apply.
+Please note that if your audit raises issues of serious violations-such as campaign-related fraud, other potential criminal activity, activity that may result in a breach, or potential significant violations of the spending limit-the deadlines described above do not apply.